krishnarajj/Lemp-stack-wordpress-container/README.md

 Ensure that the script has executable permissions

             chmod +x wordpress-setup.sh
-# Usage
+# Usage:
-Please make sure you have sudo permission.Run the script with sudo permission or admin Run the script with the following command:
+Please make sure you have sudo permission.Run the script with sudo permission or admin in Ubuntu

+Run the script with the following command:

      ./wordpress-setup.sh <site_name> [subcommand]